-Operation of the MCB has changed to also periodically receive dry bottom ash and fly ash from maintenance activities into the MCB for temporary storage.
-Wastewater is periodically pumped from the MCB, treated to remove dissolved metals and suspended solids, and discharged into the Ash Surge Basin under the Station's NPDES permit.
+Operation of the MCB has changed to also periodically receive dry bottom ash and fly ash from Street sweeping and silo maintenance into the MCB for temporary storage.
+Wastewater is periodically pumped from the MCB, treated to remove dissolved metals and total suspended solids, and discharged into the Ash Surge Basin under the Station's NPDES permit.
 Other than boiler wash, water spray from fugitive dust treatment, and precipitation falling on the MCB, the MCB has no inflow.
-The MCB is inspected weekly by the environmental specialist including checking the water level.
+The MCB is inspected weekly by a qualified person including checking the water level.